Skip to content

 Fix: Google Chrome Helper Over-utilization CPU on Computer

-Google Chrome Helper acts as a bridge between the Chrome browser and external plugins so that they can work on the browser.
+Google Chrome Helper acts as a bridge between the browser and external plugins so that they can work on the browser.
 But lately, CPU overutilization has been witnessed using the helper.

 Method 1: Disable Hardware Acceleration